mautic/developer-documentation-new/docs/components/translator.rst

 Mautic leverages a decorated Symfony Translator service for translations.

-Visit :xref:`Translating Mautic` for information on how to translate Core. :ref:`Plugins must include their own translations<Translating plugins>`.
+Visit :xref:`Translating Mautic` for information on how to translate Core. :ref:`Plugins must include their own translations<plugins/translations:Translating plugins>`.

 Translation file and directory structure
 ****************************************